-Emily Cook is a dynamic performer and educator based in Pittsburgh, PA.
-She performs as the principal clarinetist with the Akron Symphony Orchestra, and she has also performed with the Pittsburgh, Richmond, Hartford, Williamsburg, and Johnstown symphonies.
+Emily Cook is a dynamic performer and educator based in Pittsburgh, PA and Bloomington, IN.
+She performs as the principal clarinetist with the Akron Symphony Orchestra and bass clarinetist with the Evansville Philharmonic, and she has also performed with the Pittsburgh, Richmond (VA), Hartford, Williamsburg, and Johnstown symphonies.
 Emily is dedicated to performing new music, regularly appearing with Pittsburgh’s Alia Musica and serving as the clarinetist and artistic director of Kamratōn, an ensemble which champions the work of contemporary female composers and performers.
 Emily has also appeared with jazz/fusion group the Afro-Yaqui Music Collective and is active in Pittsburgh’s free improvisation community.

 Emily maintains a large private studio and formerly served as the choir accompanist at Dutilh United Methodist Church in Cranberry, PA.
 She is a native of Western Illinois and is a die-hard Cubs fan.
 In her spare time, she enjoys biking, drinking coffee, and reading Saramago.